KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\models.py:18`

 **Description**:
-The `LeadStatus.__repr__` method in the `LeadStatus` class is likely designed to provide a string representation of a lead's status, which can be useful for debugging and logging purposes within the EeazyCRM application.
+The `LeadStatus.__repr__` method in the `LeadStatus` class is likely used to provide a string representation of the `LeadStatus` object.
+This method is called internally by Python when it needs to represent the object in a string format, such as when printing the object.

 ---